 - Badass Bystander: Zigazgged.
 When they think Pablo is trying to rob them at gunpoint Melissa holds out some pepper spray and Brad pulls out a flare gun.
 When an actual deadite shows up they do less well.

-- Friend to All Living Things: Brad is a forestry employee and protests when he thinks Pablo is login to shoot an animals.
+- Friend to All Living Things: Brad is a forestry employee and protests when he thinks Pablo is going to shoot at animals.

 - Grand Romantic Gesture: Brad proposed to Melissa under the stars.

-- Sickeningly Sweethearts: Their fairly attached to each other.
+- Sickeningly Sweethearts: They are a couple and are fairly attached to each other.

 - True Blue Femininity : Melissa is fairly feminine and all of her clothing is blue.